Long-term care facilities provide residential living arrangements and a variety of services for people who are

 - Annuities, pensions, and life insurance options

-How does the lack of home and community-based services affect utilization of assisted living and
+How does the lack of access to home and community-based services affect utilization of assisted living and

 “The greater supply of nursing homes in rural areas, along with a lack of home and community-based

 How prevalent is the provision of long-term care services by Critical Access Hospitals?

 In rural communities, Critical Access Hospitals (CAHs) play a vital role in providing long-term care

-According to the National Center for Rural Health Works' 2014 document An Overview of Nursing Homes and the Economic Impact of Rural Nursing Homes,
+According to the National Center for Rural Health Works' 2017 document The

 What types of workforce issues do rural long-term care facilities face?

 The National Direct Service Workforce Resource Center's 2011 document Strengthening

 - Geographic isolation